NorfairKing/schema-dot-org/README.md

 * Have users generate the library with exactly the schemas they need.
   This works for applications but not for libraries.

+For this library we've chosen the first option.

 ### Usage